 As the temperature starts to plummet and the snowflakes start falling, there’s nothing more comforting than picking up a tantalizing roasted chestnut treat from the local street vendor.

-Slightly sweet with just the right amount of crunch, chestnuts are versatile, delicious, nutrient-dense foods and loaded with health benefits.
+Slightly sweet with just the right amount of crunch, chestnuts are versatile, delicious, nutrient-dense foods.

 Chestnuts, or Castanea, are a group of approximately eight or nine trees and shrubs that belong to the same family as oak and beech trees.
 These chestnut trees produce an edible nut, commonly referred to as the chestnut, which is consumed around the world.